RedHat-UX/red-hat-design-system/elements/rh-tag/docs/10-style.md

 ### Configuration

-Both variations have the same height and border radius.
+Both variants have the same height and border radius.

 {% example palette="light",
         width=473,